ujamshed/ChatCompanion/README.md

 # ChatCompanion

-Chrome extension to count the occurences of words and find moderator deleted messages.
+Chrome extension to count the occurrences of words and find moderator deleted messages.

 ## Preview